ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 The {{site.data.keyword.Bluemix_notm}} CLI provides commands to interact with all the resources you can create in the {{site.data.keyword.Bluemix_notm}}.

-This section uses a shell script found in the [Private and public subnets in a Virtual Private Cloud](/docs/tutorials?topic=solution-tutorials-vpc-public-app-private-backend) tutorial to provision VPC resources including subnets, frontend and backend virtual server instances, security groups.
+This section uses a shell script found in the [Public frontend and private backend in a Virtual Private Cloud](/docs/tutorials?topic=solution-tutorials-vpc-public-app-private-backend) tutorial to provision VPC resources including subnets, frontend and backend virtual server instances, security groups.

 ### Before you begin
 {: #cli-before-you-begin}